Sur Le Chemin De St Jacques © Lot Tourisme Gil Giuglio 190928 092743Sur Le Chemin De St Jacques © Lot Tourisme Gil Giuglio 190928 092743

 Walking the roads to Santiago de Compostela

-Lands traversed by pilgrims since the dawn of time, the paths of Santiago crisscross the landscapes of Grand-Figeac.
-The voie du Puy or via Podiensis, the mythical route to reach the Spanish sanctuary from Le Puy-en-Velay, crosses wild landscapes such as the Aubrac plateaus to gradually reach Figeac and the golden colors of the Causses du Quercy.
-Before and after the medieval city, two sections of the GR®65 trail are listed as UNESCO World Heritage.
-From Figeac, theroute to Rocamadour, the GR®6 flies to the landscapes of the Ségala, Limargue and causses in the direction of the religious city while in Béduer, theroute to Célé, the GR®651 escapes to the wild Valley of Célé.
-In classic or variant versions, the Jacobean paths each have their own particularities, monuments and landscapes.
-Let’s go for this intense human experience!
+Traversed by pilgrims since the dawn of time, the roads to Santiago de Compostela criss-cross the landscapes of Grand-Figeac.
+The Via du Puy or Via Podiensis, the mythical route to the Spanish sanctuary from Le Puy-en-Velay, crosses wild landscapes such as the Aubrac plateaux to gradually reach Figeac and the golden colors of the Causses du Quercy.
+Before and after the medieval town, two sections of the GR®65 are listed as UNESCO World Heritage Sites.
+From Figeac, la voie de Rocamadour, the GR®6 flies through the landscapes of Ségala, Limargue and the Causses towards the religious city, while at Béduer, la voie du Célé, the GR®651 escapes into the wild Célé valley.
+Whether classic or alternative, the Jacobean routes each have their own particularities, monuments and landscapes.
+Let’s set off for this intense human experience!

 THE GR®65